ovh/cds/docs/content/hosting/repositories-manager/bitbucket.md

 +++

 ## Authorize CDS on your Bitbucket instance
-You need to perform the following steps :
+You need to perform the following steps:

  - Bitbucket admin privileges
  - A RSA Key Pair